ValyVanDenBroeck/ldes-training-project/README.md

 The goal is to guide you through creating your first LDES.

-We will take a static **SKOS vocabulary** — the [EU Corporate Body authority table](https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/corporate-body), published by the Publications Office of the European Union, and transform it into a **Linked Data Event Stream**: an immutable, append-only feed that tracks changes over time.
+We will take a static **SKOS vocabulary** the [EU Corporate Body authority table](https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/corporate-body), published by the Publications Office of the European Union, and transform it into a **Linked Data Event Stream**.

 Each corporate body in the vocabulary becomes a tracked member.
 When the pipeline runs, it compares the current state of the vocabulary against the previous one and generates **ActivityStreams events**:

-- `as:Create` — when a new corporate body appears
+- `as:Create` : when a new corporate body appears
-- `as:Update` — when an existing corporate body is modified
+- `as:Update` : when an existing corporate body is modified
-- `as:Delete` — when a corporate body is removed
+- `as:Delete` : when a corporate body is removed

 These events are organized into time-based fragments and published as a collection of static documents.
-To keep things simple, **we do not use an LDES server** — instead, the feed is served directly via **GitHub Pages**.
+To keep things simple, **we do not use an LDES server**.
+Instead, the feed is served directly via **GitHub Pages**.

 Once deployed, the entry point to the LDES will be hosted on your own repository.